Equatorial Guinea: Government and politics

 In November 2011, a new constitution was approved.
-The vote on the constitution was taken though neither the text or its content was revealed to the public before the vote.
-Under the new constitution the president was limited to a maximum of two seven-year terms and would be both the head of state and head of the government, therefore eliminating the prime minister.
+The vote on the constitution was taken, though neither the text nor its content was revealed to the public before the vote.
+Under the new constitution, the president was limited to a maximum of two seven-year terms and would be both the head of state and head of the government, therefore eliminating the prime minister.
 The new constitution also introduced the figure of a vice president and called for the creation of a 70-member senate with 55 senators elected by the people and the 15 remaining designated by the president.
-Surprisingly, in the following cabinet reshuffle it was announced that there would be two vice-presidents in clear violation of the constitution that was just taking effect.
+In the following cabinet reshuffle, it was announced that there would be two vice-presidents in clear violation of the constitution that was just taking effect.

 In October 2012, during an interview with Christiane Amanpour on CNN, Obiang was asked whether he would step down at the end of the current term (2009–2016) since the new constitution limited the number of terms to two and he has been reelected at least 4 times.
 Obiang answered he refused to step aside because the new constitution was not retroactive and the two-term limit would only become applicable from 2016.

-The elections on 26 May 2013 combined the senate, lower house and mayoral contests all in a single package.
-Like all previous elections, this was denounced by the opposition and it too was won by Obiang's PDGE.
-During the electoral contest, the ruling party hosted internal elections which were later scrapped as none of the president's favorite candidates led the internal lists.
-Ultimately, the ruling party and the satellites of the ruling coalition decided to run not based on the candidates but based on the party.
-This created a situation where during the election the ruling party's coalition did not provide the names of their candidates so effectively individuals were not running for office, instead, the party was the one running for office.